petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/deploying-to-the-liferay-service.md

 You can also install hotfixes as part of the CI build process instead of directly committing them to your Git repository.
 This approach is ideal for large hotfixes so you can avoid keeping large files in your repository.

-Add a comma-delimited list of hotfixes to the `LCP_CI_LIFERAY_DXP_HOTFIXES_{ENV}` environment variable (either through the `Environment Variables` tab in the DXP Cloud console, or in the `ci` service's `LCP.json` file) for the CI service to automatically apply them during the build process.
+Add a comma-delimited list of hotfixes to the `LCP_CI_LIFERAY_DXP_HOTFIXES_{ENV}` environment variable (either through the `Environment Variables` tab in the Liferay Cloud console, or in the `ci` service's `LCP.json` file) for the CI service to automatically apply them during the build process.

 ```{note}
 If you add this environment variable to the `LCP.json` for your `ci` service, then you must deploy the `ci` service to your **infra environment** to complete the update.